FundraisingIP.com fundraising planners and checklists:

 Recruit Fundraising Committee Volunteers

 - Identify at least one person who can assist you in forming the fundraising committee.
 Who is that person?

 - Put out a general call for committee members & volunteers.
 Post fliers, post in newsletters, email, and/or send out a letter.
 Be sure to include detailed contact information.

 - Post one or more volunteer sign-up sheets, and/or circulate a sign-up sheet when your parent group meets.
 (You might also consider adding members by invitation or referral only in order to form your committee in a more slow and controlled manner.)

 - Make a list of people you and your partner feel are qualified to fill positions on your fundraising committee.
 Include phone and contact information where available.

 - Call or approach potential fundraising committee members and ask them personally for their help.
 Note each contact, including if the person agreed to serve in the event that enough fundraising committee volunteers could not be recruited.

 - Follow-up with uncommitted members who agreed to help if needed, or who were previously unsure.
 Respect those who said they would not like to be on the committee.

-- Make a master membership list of all recruited volunteers.
+- Make a master membership list of all recruited volunteers and their potential roles.